ESL Flashcards for children

 The curriculum is designed for use with children as young as 4 years old.

-Why that matters - Students who start learning a language early develop a better accent, have fewer inhibitions in the learning process, and gain more self-confidence—the secret ingredient for fluency!
+Why that matters - Students who begin learning a second language at a young age develop a better accent, have fewer inhibitions in the learning process, and gain more self-confidence—the secret ingredients for fluency!

 Reading Not Required: